palewire/first-python-notebook/docs/_build_html/_sources/index.rst.txt

 .. image:: /_static/merged_head.png

 After all that we have created a new dataset that includes only contributions supporting and opposing Proposition 64.
-We're ready to move on from preparing our data and begin our analysis.
+We're ready to move on from preparing our data and to interviewing it.

 Act 4: Hello analysis
 ---------------------

-TK
+In some ways, your database is no different from a human source.
+Getting a good story requires careful, thorough questioning.
+In this section we will move ahead by conducting an interview with ``pandas`` to pursue our quest of finding out the biggest donors to Proposition 64.

+Let's start with something easy.
+What were the ten biggest contributions?
+We can find the answer by using the `sort_values <http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sort_values.html>`_ method to rearrange our list using the ``amount`` field.

 .. code-block:: python